tutorwithme/style-guide/Ruby.md

     end
     ```

-* Rescue blocks don't need to be tied to a 'begin'
+* Rescue blocks don't need to be tied to a `begin`.

     ```ruby
     # extraneous begin block